 Opportunities are the sum of their possible outcomes.
-This is important because
+This is important because you can only choose your opportunities - not your outcomes.

 How do we evaluate the opportunity?

 First, decide on the decision criterion.
 This can be any measure that allows the decision maker to evaluate deals in a quantitative manner.